nvaccess/nvda/source/UIAHandler/_remoteOps/readme.md

 Again, in future the library could be extended to support this, but it would involve having to marshal out all items, and marshal them back in, appending them to the array one at a time, which would also be costly.

 #### Building iterable functions
-A commn use of remote operations is to walk a text range or element tree, and collect data which would be returned in an array.
-However, as arrays can not be marked as `static`, this would involve a lot of extra code to handle execution continuation after the instruciton limit is reached.
+A common use of remote operations is to walk a text range or element tree, and collect data which would be returned in an array.
+However, as arrays can not be marked as `static`, this would involve a lot of extra code to handle execution continuation after the instruction limit is reached.
 Therefore the library supports a `Operation.buildIterableFunction` decorator, which can be used in place of `Operator.buildFunction`.
-Within a fuction that uses this decorator, rather than using ra.Return to return value and halt, instead you can use `ra.Yield` which will yield a value and continue to execute (until the instruction limit is reached of course).
+Within a function that uses this decorator, rather than using ra.Return to return value and halt, instead you can use `ra.Yield` which will yield a value and continue to execute (until the instruction limit is reached of course).
 To actually execute an iterable function though, instead of using `Operation.execute`, you use `Operation.iterExecute` as the generator to a `for` loop, which will iterate over the yielded values.
 ```
 op = Operation()